asim1cva/asim1cva/README.md

 Proven track record of delivering production-ready applications, optimizing performance, and owning features end-to-end in fast-paced environments.

+Passionate about leveraging AI-driven tools to accelerate development and improve efficiency.

 ---

 ## TECHNICAL SKILLS